adamgunderson/FireMon-Zone-Mapper/README.md

 - Network segments can only be assigned to one compliance zone
 - If a network segment has interfaces in multiple firewall zones that map to different compliance zones, the first mapping is used (with a warning)
 - The script only updates network segments that need changes (idempotent operation)
-- Cloud-only network segments (those only associated with cloud device interfaces) are skipped
+- Cloud-only network segments (those only associated with cloud device interfaces) are skipped.
 - Existing zone assignments are preserved unless they need to be changed

 ## Security Considerations